Alluxio/alluxio-go/README.md

-# Go Library for Alluxio File System API
+# Go Library for the Alluxio File System API